Mahesh95802/Recommender-Systems/README.md

 - ```pip3 install -r requirements.txt```

 Step 4:
-- Create a /dataset directory in the environment.
+- Create /dataset and /data directories in the environment.
-- Download the MovieLens Dataset from https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset and add it to the dataset/ directory.
+- Download the MovieLens Dataset from https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset and add it to the /dataset/ directory.

 Step 5:
 - Run initial.py